 We used the Janome Horizon Quilt Maker Memory Craft 15000 for both construction and embroidery.
 It’s great to have one machine that can do both.
 The embroidery design we selected is one of the machine’s built-in lace-look options.
 It’s stitched at full size on the exterior, then reduced to 85% on the lining.
 Reduction and enlargement of up to 20% in either direction is something that can be easily programmed right on the touchscreen of the MC15000.

-A monochromatic color scheme looks fabulous against the linen exterior fabric.
-We recommend a color just slightly darker than the solid cotton fabric you select for the lining.
+A monochromatic color scheme looks fabulous against our solid linen exterior fabric.
+We stitched our medallion in a color just slightly darker than the solid cotton fabric selected for the lining.
 This is the same fabric that creates the piping accent across the top of the exterior pocket.
 By going just a shade darker than the fabric, the interior embroidery has a lovely tone-on-tone effect that provides interest without becoming overpowering.
 On our warm gray linen, a yellow green was the perfect compliment.

-Skinny belts are a fashion must-have this season and are easy to find at local retailers.
-We purchased ours at Forever 21 for under $5.00 in a pretty gray faux leather that matched our exterior linen.
+Skinny belts are a fashion must-have and easy to find at local retailers.
+We originally purchased ours at Forever 21 for under $5.00 in a pretty gray faux leather that matched our exterior linen.

 The steps below show you how to position the buckled belt on your shoulder with the buckle comfortably off-set to the back.
 The ends are riveted through D-rings.
 With the proper tools, including a hard surface on which to cut and hammer, riveting is an easy technique to master.
 As with everything: measure twice, rivet once!

 If you’re a Janome enthusiast as we are, you know the stitch precision of Janome’s machine embroidery is unrivaled in the industry.
 It’s memorizing to watch the design form right before your eyes.
 Thread art in action.
-Visit a Janome dealer for a test stitch of the Janome Horizon Quilt Maker Memory Craft 15000 to see for yourself.
+Visit a Janome dealer for a test stitch on one of the many Janome embroidery models to see for yourself.

-If you’re looking for a lightweight shoulder bag to spark your spring wardrobe, go simple, go stylish, go Sew4Home + Janome.
+If you’re looking for a lightweight shoulder bag for your wardrobe, go simple, go stylish, go S4H + Janome.

 Sewing Tools You Need